Tight Last-Iterate Convergence of the Extragradient and the Optimistic Gradient Descent-Ascent Algorithm for Constrained Monotone Variational Inequalities: Abstract

 \section{Abstract}

-The \emph{monotone variational inequality} is a central problem in mathematical programming that unifies and generalizes many important settings such as smooth convex optimization, two-player zero-sum games, convex-concave saddle point problems, etc. The \emph{extragradient method} by \citet{korpelevich_extragradient_1976} is one of the most popular methods for solving monotone variational inequalities.
-Despite its long history and intensive attention from the optimization and machine learning community, the following major problem remains open. \emph{What is the last-iterate convergence rate of the extragradient method for monotone and Lipschitz variational inequalities with constraints?} We resolve this open problem by showing a tight $O\left(\frac{1}{\sqrt{T}}\right)$ last-iterate convergence rate for \emph{arbitrary convex feasible sets}, which matches the lower bound by~\cite{golowich_last_2020}.
+The \emph{monotone variational inequality} is a central problem in mathematical programming that unifies and generalizes many important settings such as smooth convex optimization, two-player zero-sum games, convex-concave saddle point problems, etc. The \emph{extragradient algorithm} by \citet{korpelevich_extragradient_1976} and the \emph{optimistic gradient descent-ascent algorithm} by \citet{popov_modification_1980} are arguably the two most classical and popular methods for solving monotone variational inequalities.
+Despite their long histories, the following major problem remains open. \emph{What is the last-iterate convergence rate of the extragradient algorithm or the optimistic gradient descent-ascent} algorithm for monotone and Lipschitz variational inequalities with constraints?
+We resolve this open problem by showing that both the extragradient algorithm and the optimistic gradient descent-ascent algorithm have a tight $O\left(\frac{1}{\sqrt{T}}\right)$ last-iterate convergence rate for \emph{arbitrary convex feasible sets}, which matches the lower bound by~\cite{golowich_tight_2020,golowich_last_2020}.
 Our rate is measured in terms of the standard \emph{gap function}.
-The technical core of our result is the monotonicity of a \emph{new performance measure -- the \projhamnospace}, which can be viewed as an adaptation of the norm of the operator that takes the \emph{local} constraints into account.
-To establish the monotonicity, we develop a new approach that combines the power of the \emph{sum-of-squares programming} with the \emph{low dimensionality} of the update rule of the extragradient method.
-We believe our approach has many additional applications in the analysis of iterative methods.
+At the core of our results lies a \emph{non-standard performance measure -- the tangent residual}, which can be viewed as an adaptation of the norm of the operator that takes the \emph{local} constraints into account.
+We use the tangent residual (or a slight variation of the tangent residual) as the the potential function in our analysis of the extragradient algorithm (or the optimistic gradient descent-ascent algorithm) and prove that it is non-increasing between two consecutive iterates.